 The spectacular success of the Great Exhibition of 1851 inspired similar events worldwide.
 The idea of a 'People's Palace' in north London was propagated by the architect Owen Jones (1809-76) who had designed much of the interior décor of Paxton's Crystal Palace.
 Although his plans for a vast iron and glass building never materialised (mainly on grounds of cost), in 1863, after five or six years' planning, a former dairy farm on high ground between Muswell Hill, Wood Green and Hornsey began to be developed by the Alexandra Park Co Ltd as a north London rival to the Crystal Palace.
 The building from the Great International Exhibition of 1862 was then being dismantled in South Kensington, and this was acquired by the company, although financial difficulties delayed its re-erection.
 Work did not actually begin until 1868 when parts of that structure, designed by Captain Fowke, were reused in the new building designed by Alfred Meeson and John Johnson.
 Only in 1873 did the Alexandra Palace open as 'The Peoples' Palace', a recreation centre and visitor attraction for north Londoners.
 This was serviced by a new railway line from Highgate Station which terminated at a station alongside the north terrace.
 Two weeks later the palace was virtually destroyed by fire.
 A replacement building opened two years later, also designed by Meeson and Johnson.
 Covering seven acres it was centred on the Great Hall with its immense steam-powered Willis Organ, while four corner towers each supported 16,000 gallon water tanks supplied by steam pumps from the New River Company's reservoirs.

 Palace and park faced successive financial difficulties, closure and changes in ownership.
 The theatre/music hall had been unsuccessful from the outset, partly due to poor sight lines and acoustics.
 No provision was made for moving scenery on or off stage.
 A mechanised timber stage was designed and installed by the Grieve family of stage carpenters and scenic artists and was ingeniously adapted to compensate for the idiosyncrasies of the theatre design.
 The theatre however only began to return a profit once film shows were introduced in the early 1900s, which also attracted more people to the palace complex as a whole.
-The Palace closed during the Great War and was used for the internment of German prisoners of war.
+The Palace closed during the Great War; during this time it was initially used to house refugees, including those coming from Belgium, and later for the internment of German prisoners of war.
 The theatre was refurbished under the management of W Macqueen-Pope and reopened in 1922, but it ceased to be used as a cinema the following year when it was leased to Archie Pitt - Gracie Fields' first husband - who used the stage for rehearsals.

 The BBC's involvement with Alexandra Palace dates from June 1935 when it leased the eastern part of the building - 31,840 sq ft within the south-east wing and a further 24,525 sq ft comprising the theatre and associated rooms - following advice from the government-backed Television Advisory Committee that it was the most suitable site for the development of high-definition television, including the testing of two rival systems.
 To facilitate broadcasting, the cupola on the south-east tower was removed and a 225 ft lattice mast was erected, which gave an aerial height of 460 ft above sea level.
 Below, the tower was converted to offices and the colonnade arches were bricked up.
 On the ground floor two former coffee rooms became transmitter halls for the two companies, while the tea room between them housed the shared transmitter.
 The first floor was converted to two studios separated by control rooms and rooms for film scanning, with dressing and make-up rooms across a corridor.
 Test transmissions took place in August 1936.